AnyFetch/developers.anyfetch.com/blueprint.md

 ### Update documents [POST]
 Ping all providers for the current company, checking for new available documents.

-Return the response code from each provider -- 202 means `Accepted`.
-Most provider will reply with `429 Too Many Requests` if they're already working on the user tasks.
+Return the response code from each provider—202 means `Accepted`.
+Most provider will reply with `429 Too Many Requests` if they're already working on this user's tasks.
+Note that even if each providers responds with an error, this endpoint will still return 200 and the status for each provider.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.